-Any Certificate issued to a Device must assert the OID or OIDs associated in Table 1 below with a single "Certificate Name" set forth in such Table and listed among the following "Certificate Names": (i) IGC Medium Device Software; (ii) IGC Medium Device Hardware; (iii) IGC Medium SSL/TLS Software; (iv) IGC Medium SSL/TLS Hardware; (v) or IGC PIV-I Content
+Any Certificate issued to a Device must assert the OID or OIDs associated in Table 1 below with a single "Certificate Name" set forth in such Table and listed among the following "Certificate Names":

+- IGC Medium Device Software; - IGC Medium Device Hardware;

-Signing.
+• IGC PIV-I Content Signing.
 All other policies defined in this CPS are reserved for human Subscribers.

 Certificates may use additional OIDs to assert affiliations, compliance with particular policies, intended usages or for other purposes.
 All IGC specific certificate policy OIDs are provided in Table 1, below; refer to the most current versions of the IGC-CPS, the IGC Certificate Profiles document and any other IGC related CP documents.
-All OIDS that are designated in cross-certified CP documents are provided in the IGC CPS document and incorporated into the IGC Certificate Profiles document.
+All OIDS that are designated in cross-certified CP documents are provided in the IGC-CPS document and incorporated into the IGC Certificate Profiles document.
 Cross-certified CPs include: